I’ve been fortunate to learn about running effective meetings from seasoned and experienced executives.

 Remember that as CEO, you are (most likely) also a board member.
 This is your opportunity to step back, see the big picture, and evaluate the company’s performance.
 Have your Sr. Executive team present the “meat” of the board meeting.
-Facilitate the meeting, but, give your team the opportunity to shine.
-This can be a great motivator and professional development tool, as well as providing you the opportunity to look form the outside in and provide true board level participation.
+Facilitate the meeting but give your team the opportunity to shine.
+This can be a great motivator and professional development tool, as well as providing you the opportunity to look from the outside in and provide true board-level participation.

 Start with the financial context.